Ashley MacIsaac: Career

 In December 1999, MacIsaac screamed obscenities at a New Year's Eve rave in Halifax; the performance led to cancellations of his concerts across Canada and a "media frenzy over his perceived downward spiral".
 MacIsaac got into a media spat with his label Loggerhead after the label sent out a press release distancing itself from his actions.
 Also the same year, MacIsaac told the Halifax Chronicle-Herald that he was on the verge of declaring bankruptcy, retracted the statement within a few days, and then actually filed for bankruptcy several months later.

 MacIsaac playing at a 2011 Liberal Campaign Rally with Michael Ignatieff.

 In 2003, MacIsaac was alleged to have made a racist statement on stage, at a show where he reportedly accused an Asian woman in the audience of spreading SARS.
 He subsequently stated that the comment was intended as an ironic parody of racism, and sued the Ottawa Citizen for misrepresenting the statement as racist when in fact he was speaking out against racial profiling happening in Canada at the time.
 In 2005, MacIsaac signed on with Linus Entertainment, forming a rock band with himself on lead vocals and guitar.
 In 2010, MacIsaac wrote a charity single, "Dreams", to benefit Kwame Nkrumah-Acheampong, a skier from Ghana who was the first Ghanaian athlete ever to compete in the Winter Olympics.
 In addition to Matthew Harder of the band House of Doc and Geoffrey Kelly, Vince Ditrich and Tobin Frank of the band Spirit of the West, Nkrumah-Acheampong himself participated in the recording, playing traditional Ghanaian percussion.
 The single, credited to the Parallel Band, was released to iTunes on February 19, 2010.
 MacIsaac also performed in the opening ceremonies for the 2010 Olympic Games in Vancouver.

 In 2016, MacIsaac co-hosted, with Heather Rankin, the East Coast Music Awards.

+In December 2025, MacIsaac announced he was considering suing Google after its algorithms confused him with a different Ashley MacIsaac, one who lived in Newfoundland, causing its AI overview incorrectly labelling him a sex offender, resulting in a concert scheduled in the Sipekne'katik First Nation being cancelled.
+The Sipekne'katik First Nation issued a public apology to MacIsaac.
+In May 2026, he formally launched the lawsuit.